Femi Akinwande: Stevenage

 Akinwande signed for League Two club Stevenage on 25 June 2020.
 Having made 11 appearances for Stevenage during the first half of the 2020–21 season, Akinwande joined National League South club Dartford on loan on 7 January 2021, with the agreement scheduled to run for the remainder of the campaign.
 After five appearances at Dartford, the National League South season was declared null and void on 24 February 2021, meaning Akinwande returned to Stevenage earlier than agreed.

 On 15 May 2021 it was announced that he would leave Stevenage at the end of the season, following the expiry of his contract.

-Return to Braintree Town
+Return to Non-League

 On 11 June 2021, Akinwande opted to return to National League South side, Braintree Town following his release from Stevenage.

-Return to Billericay Town

 On 10 December 2021, for the second time in his career, Akinwande signed for Billericay Town, after leaving Braintree Town.

-Tonbridge Angels

 On 26 June 2022, Akinwande signed for Tonbridge Angels after leaving Billericay Town.

-Carshalton Athletic

 On 3 September 2022, Akinwande signed for Carshalton Athletic after leaving Tonbridge Angels.

+In June 2023, Akinwande joined Hastings United.
+Following an impressive start to the season in which he scored eight goals in fourteen appearances in all competitions, he joined Hornchurch in October 2023.

+On 29 November 2024, he returned to Billericay Town for a third permanent spell.

+In September 2025, Akinwande joined fellow Isthmian League Premier Division club Welling United.